nico3333fr/jquery-accessible-tabs-aria/README.md

 A very crappy example can be found here: http://www.nicolas-hoffmann.net/bordel/tabs/

-It can be included for two tab system or more in a page.
+It can be included for two tab systems or more in a page.

 Enjoy.